 In the centre panel click the link to go to the library catalogue entry for the item.
 This will show you where the item is shelved and will show if it is on loan.

-Resources on the Staffordshire Hoard and Sutton Hoo finds provide stimulating primary evidence for life in Anglo-Saxon times, and can be supplemented with resources on archaelogy and how history is studied.
+Resources on the Staffordshire Hoard and Sutton Hoo provide stimulating primary evidence for life in Anglo-Saxon times, and can be supplemented with resources on archaelogy and how history is studied.

 The library can also support broader themes related to Beowulf, such as weaponry, festivals and rituals, art and culture.